 Cable technicians need to have a high level of manual dexterity and need to have a strong background in math and science.
 They also need to be good communicators and should be able to solve problems independently.

 Economic and Career Outlook

-Despite the fact that cable television and Internet equipment is already installed in most residential areas, job growth for line installers and repairs, including cable technicians, is expected to be average at 7% from 2012-2022, according to the BLS (www.bls.gov).
-The median hourly wage for cable installers was $32,414 as of January 2014, per Payscale.com.
+Despite the fact that cable television and Internet equipment is already installed in most residential areas, job growth for line installers and repairers, including cable technicians, is expected to be at 8% from 2016-2026, according to the BLS (www.bls.gov).
+The median annual wage for cable installers was $38,780 as of March 2019, per Payscale.com.

 Alternative Career Options

 Some skills necessary to become a cable technician will help prepare you for jobs in other areas.